TypeScript Notes

 --outDir

-, this option specifies the root folder relative to which source file paths are compared when reproducing the source folder hierarchy inside the--outDir
+, this option specifies the root folder relative to which source file paths will be compared when reproducing the source folder hierarchy inside the--outDir

 , which defines extra paths for module resolution. -